-Types of unsecured loans
+Types of Unsecured Loans

-Though it may not be the first thing that comes to mind when you think of loans, a credit card is the most common form of unsecured loans used by Americans.
-With a credit card, it is sometimes easy to fall into a cycle of only making the minimum payments, which could make it an extremely expensive borrowing option.
-For this reason, some choose traditional unsecured loans because they have a specific loan term, which may make it easier to limit the amount of time you stay in debt for because you are required to repay in full by a certain date.
-Payday loans usually require a lump sum payment on your next payday while installment loan payments will typically be scheduled on your paydays but can extend for weeks or months, depending on the amount borrowed, your lender and the state you live.
-Americans use both payday and installment loans to cover unexpected expenses that pop up from time to time, especially medical emergencies.
-An online search revealed a list of common reasons why people take out unsecured loans:
+While credit cards can help with day-to-day transactions and even unexpected emergencies, if you run out of options, some traditional unsecured loans may also be useful.
+They have a specific loan term, which may make it easier to limit the amount of time you stay in debt for because you are required to repay in full by a certain date.
+Payday loans provide a lump sum payment and are due on your next payday while installment loan payments may typically be scheduled on your paydays but can extend for weeks or months, depending on the amount borrowed, your lender and the state you live in.
+Americans use both payday and installment loans to cover unexpected expenses that pop up from time to time.
+Some of these reasons may include things like:

-- Medical expenses
+- Emergency medical expenses

 Whatever you use your loan for, keep in mind that unsecured short-term loans are expensive forms of credit and are intended for situations when you’re temporarily short on funds, not as a long-term financial solution.

 [ctaBox cta="Short on cash?
 Click here to apply for online loans without collateral for up to $3,500◆."]

 If we look at the borrowing process that someone would need to go through to get a loan fifty years before the Internet was popularized, it might look something like this: a customer would go to a bank and request an unsecured loan.
 The teller would request an employment verification letter to prove the consumer was employed.
 After the employment verification letter was provided, the customer would then fill out a loan application form that would be sent to a loan officer or manager who would perform a credit check before approving the customer.
 The process was a relatively long one, taking several days and potentially even weeks in some cases.